Paths of Harmony: Flow vs Color ✨

 C example: C → Eb → F# → G#

-Tap an emotion to hear Flow, then Color
+Tap a motion to hear Flow, then Color

 Play Flow on the keyboard, with each chord’s motion made clear.